Understanding account-level enforcement for product data quality violations

-Warnings regarding price and availability mismatch as well as image inconsistencies may result in pre-emptive item disapproval.
+Warnings regarding price and availability mismatch as well as image inconsistencies may result in preemptive item disapproval.
 Pre-emptive item disapproval (PID) is still considered account-level enforcement.
 It's called 'pre-emptive item disapproval' because Google errs on the side of caution and disapproves items that are likely to violate requirements (for example, items that contain watermarks).
-While you resolve your product data quality issues for items that do not meet requirements, you can still advertise other products from your account that meet the requirements.
+While you resolve your product data quality issues for items that don't meet requirements, you can still advertise other products from your account that meet the requirements.

-Suppose a manual review of your product data shows that you've submitted multiple images with watermarks.
+Suppose a manual review of your product data shows that you’ve submitted multiple images with watermarks.
 You'll receive a warning email with examples of the images that need to be updated, as well as a time frame in which to make changes.
-If you fail to make changes within the given time frame, the items with watermarked images will be disapproved, as will any other items in your account that are also likely to not meet the requirements.
-You'll be able to see a list of all the impacted items using the link provided in the initial email.
+If you fail to make changes within the given time frame, the items with watermarked images will be disapproved, as will any other items in your account that likely also don't meet the requirements.
+You’ll be able to see a list of all the impacted items using the link provided in the initial email.

 Pre-emptive item disapproval is only available for the following product data violations: price, availability and images.
-Other data quality violations may still result in account suspension if issues are not resolved within the 28-day warning period.
+Other data quality violations may still result in account suspension if issues aren't resolved within the 28-day warning period.

 - Remove or fix any items that don’t meet the product data specification requirements.
 Users who’ve opted in to mandatory service announcement email notifications will receive an email with details about the violation, including examples.
 Update any additional items that violate the same product data quality requirements, even if they aren't included in the email.

-- Use the following steps to re-submit your product data: From the navigation panel, click Products and then click List from the page menu.
-Review the information that was most recently submitted to Google Merchant Center and compare this data to your live website.
+- Use the following steps to re-submit your product data: From the navigation panel, click Products, then click List from the page menu.
+Review the information that was most recently submitted to Google Merchant Center, and compare this data to your live website.
 Submit your product data again.

 - Warning period: Wait until the end of the warning period for the review to happen or request a courtesy review.
-You are entitled to one courtesy review during the warning period.
+You're entitled to one courtesy review during the warning period.